Paul Goldschmidt Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads the league.
+- The Twins pitching staff ranks first in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins have the fifth-ranked team ERA across all MLB pitching staffs (3.85).
+- The Twins have a 3.88 team ERA that ranks eighth across all league pitching staffs.

+- Twins pitchers combine to give up 126 total home runs at a clip of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.